Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Consistency tests

-A further test for our pipeline is to include the cross bin correlations inside the covariance matrix (see \autoref{eq:gauss_covmat}), despite the fact that we neglect them in the data vector.
-Marginalised constraints presented in \autoref{fig:checks_fig1} illustrated in brown for LOWZ and pink for CMASS, respectively, show a satisfactory consistency with the case where we do not consider the cross bin correlations at all.
+A further test for our pipeline is to check the effect of neglecting cross-bin terms in the data vector---i.e.\ $\slashed{S}^{\varDelta\varDelta}_{ij,s}$ with $i\ne j$---and the corresponding entries in the covariance matrix---namely, terms like $\{i-j$, $i-j\}$, $\{i-j$, $j-j\}$, $\{j-i$, $i-j\}$ etc. Basically, we use the full covariance matrix as defined in \autoref{eq:gauss_covmat}.
+Marginalised constraints presented in right panel of \autoref{fig:checks_fig3_fig1} illustrated in brown for LOWZ and pink for CMASS, respectively, show a satisfactory consistency with the default case where we do not consider the cross-bin-no-pair correlations at all.